adetaylor/webkit-wiki/GLib-Stable-Branches.md

-This is the page for handling WebKitGTK and WPEWebKit stable branches.
+This is the page for handling WebKitGTK and WPE WebKit stable branches.
+We should merge nonintrusive patches that improve stability or performance, fix bugs or build issues, etc.

-We should merge not overly intrusive patches that improve stability or performance, fix build issues, etc.
+To suggest that a merge request be backported to the current stable branch, apply the label [GLib Suggested Backport](https://github.com/WebKit/WebKit/pulls?q=label%3A%22GLib+Suggested+Backport%22).
+Stable branch maintainers should remove this label after completing the backport.

 # 2.44